stasan320/GAN_ag/README.md

-CPP GAN/perceptron - use opencv
+CPP GAN/perceptron - use opencv (+PyTorch in /libtorch)

 PYTHON - tensorflow 1.14 and python 3.6